melemanuhulu/ploopy-adept/README.md

  - Has an extra layer that clamps around an [L-bracket](https://8020.net/4349.html) that can be attached to a standard tripod mount for easily adjustable, secure tenting
  - Accomodates [Bosch Rexroth ball transfer units](https://store.boschrexroth.com/en/us/p/ball-transfer-unit-r053010810)
  - Has one bearing postioned farther from the bottom of the mouse to shift the center of gravity and allow for a tenting at a steeper angle
- - Uses nuts and bolts to connect layers rather than screws
+ - Uses nuts and bolts to connect layers rather than screws (4 each: 8mm M3 socket head cap screws, M3 hex nuts, 8mm M2 socket head cap screws, and M2 hex nuts)
- - Has raised buttons that connect to the main body using 4mm diameter x 2mm thick circular neodymium magnets
+ - Has raised buttons that connect to the main body using 4mm diameter × 2mm thick circular neodymium magnets (magnets are affixed using cyanoacrylate glue)

 ---